Khushibhansali/WebXR-tools/README.md

 This page contains a few tools and concepts for the use of WebVR in regulatory science.

-The two notable tools are the [Contrast Sensitivity Tool]: (https://khushibhansali.github.io/WebXR-tools/exp-detection-contrast-sensitivity/) and the [Detection Tool](https://khushibhansali.github.io/WebXR-tools/exp-detection-yes-no/)
+The two notable tools are the [Contrast Sensitivity Tool](https://khushibhansali.github.io/WebXR-tools/exp-detection-contrast-sensitivity/) and the [Detection Tool](https://khushibhansali.github.io/WebXR-tools/exp-detection-yes-no/).

 The purpose of these experiments is to observe the perceptual performance of participant when factors like gabor size, standard deviation, frequency, and position are changed.
 There are 2 types of experiments to try.